 The faculty’s active participation in their field ensures that students receive both a traditional and a cutting-edge education.
-To learn more about the painting and drawing program faculty, please select their name and you will be directed to their personal web pages, or visit the faculty home page.
+To learn more about the Painting and Drawing program faculty, please select their name and you will be directed to their personal web pages.

 As a painting and drawing graduate from the Visual Arts program, the career opportunities available to you are as limitless as your motivation and imagination.